Last updated 25 February 2021

 If you are signed off sick you are entitled to Statutory Sick Pay (SSP), this is paid by your employer for up to 28 weeks if you’re too ill to work.

 If you’re self-isolating because of coronavirus, you can get SSP if you’re eligible.
-Anytime from 13 March you’ll be able to get SSP from the first day you’re self-isolating and cannot work.
 Please remember to tell your employer your current situation as soon as possible.

 For more information visit the Government's website - GOV.UK